TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

 (annotatemap)=
 # How do we annotate?

-Within the context of the kind of data-driven approaches to the estimation of tempo, beats, and downbeats we explore in this tutorial, a critical aspect is how to acquire some data to learn from, and ultimately to evaluate upon.
+Within the context of the kind of data-driven approaches for the estimation of tempo, beats, and downbeats we explore in this tutorial, a critical aspect is how to acquire some data to learn from, and ultimately to evaluate upon.